 Houston chef Chris Shepherd had Jimmy Kimmel and Guillermo eating well on national TV.

 Chef Chris Shepherd celebrates his cookbook, 'Cook Like a Local.'
+Starting in in September he will be cooking on Zoom from his favorite cookbooks by other authors.
 (Photo by Daniel Ortiz)

 Korean Braised Goat Dumplings, the recipe in the cookbook (Photo by Daniel Ortiz)

 Houston chef Chris Shepherd calls this photo "pure, straight-up happiness."

 Kenny Trinh, Cindy Dang (Photo by Daniel Ortiz)